 - Next year, when you ride the same time trial, you cannot necessarily expect to ride 26 miles.
 You might be lucky to ride the same 25.5 miles.

 - The world record for a 60 minute time trial, on a modern bike, is 35 miles.
 You are never in your life going to get anywhere close to that.

 You Cannot Be at Peak Fitness All the Time

 Imagine you are the time trialist from above.
 Imagine you belong to a cycling club that holds monthly 60 minute time trials.
 Having discovered Bicycling Magazine's "Training Plan for your Best 60 Minute Time Trial Ever!" means you can now ride 25.5 miles in each of these time trials, instead of your previous 25 miles, right?
 Probably not.
 Assuming this training plan is close to optimum, what you will find is that you will be able to reach that 25.5 mph level of fitness for the first time trial, maybe maintain it for the second and conceivably the third but at some point your performance will start to fall.
 The reason is that an optimal training plan by definition draws on your physical resources at a rate that is not sustainable in the long run.
 That is what periodized training is all about, managing your physical resources to save them up for the most important race of the year, and then deploying those resources for your optimum performance in that event.
 Having done that, you need to reduce your training significantly to replenish your resources before repeating that process.
-(Whether periodized training even makes sense for someone like me is another question entirely, one on which I do not yet have an opinion.)

 You Can Train Too Much